gramineproject/graphene/Documentation/manpages/gsc.rst

 ------------------------------------------------------

-Signs the enclave of an unsigned graphenized Docker image and creates a new Docker image called ``gsc-<IMAGE-NAME>``.
+Signs the enclave of an unsigned graphenized Docker image and creates a new Docker image called ``gsc-<IMAGE-NAME>``. :command:`gsc sign-image` always removes interemediate Docker images, if successful or not, to ensure the removal of the signing key in intermediate Docker images.

 Synopsis:

 :command:`gsc sign-image` [*OPTIONS*] <*IMAGE-NAME*> <*KEY-FILE*>

-.. option:: -nc

-   Disable Docker's caches during :command:`gsc sign-image`.
-This signs the graphenized image without relying on the Docker cache.

 .. option:: IMAGE-NAME